 The path that air takes from the nose through the throat down into the lungs is called the airway.
 The tonsils and adenoids form a ring of tissue in the back of the throat.
 If the tonsils and adenoids are large, they narrow the airway and reduce the flow of air into and out of the lungs.

 Even if the tonsils and adenoids are very large, they generally do not cause significant breathing difficulties while a child is awake.
 They may cause lesser symptoms such as a continuous stuffy nose, "nasal" speech, drooling or a habit of keeping the mouth open, but these alone are rarely reasons for surgery.

 During sleep, however, the muscles of the throat relax.
 Air flowing through the narrowed space results in a drop in air pressure.
 The combination of relaxed muscles and low pressure causes collapse of the throat and the child will be temporarily unable to breathe (apnea).
-After a few seconds of struggling, the child is partially aroused from sleep by the apnea (although he or she will not completely wake up), the muscle tone returns, and the throat opens- often with a gasp.
+After a few seconds of struggling, the child is partially awoken from sleep by the apnea, although he or she will usually not completely wake up.
+The muscle tone then returns, and the throat opens- often with a gasp.
 A child may go through many of these cycles in an hour, resulting in a disturbance of the normal sleep patterns.
 This condition is known as Obstructive Sleep Apnea (OSA).